tmschoegje/U-Flix/elastic/README.md

-Playing around with crawling/indexing Utrecht's informative sites using Scrapy and Elastic (very hacky)
+Playing around with crawling/indexing Utrecht's informative sites using Scrapy and Elastic (kinda hacky)

 * spider.py for crawling the website
 * prep.py to load the results into elastic